Your website is so much more than a URL. It’s a lead generator, information hub, and a powerful marketing machine when used at its fullest potential.

-You’ll need to optimize your website’s meta data and HTML with the local keywords that you want your site to rank for in search.
-You also need local optimized content for your about page, contact page, service pages, and blog.
+You’ll need to optimize your website’s metadata and HTML with the local keywords that you want your site to rank for in search.
+You also need locally optimized content for your about page, contact page, service pages, and blog.

 Here are a few more on-site local SEO Optimization tips to remember:

 - Awards, accolades, or mentions from local publications

 When done right, you can transform your website into a local content marketing machine!

 Ever heard the phrase, “content is king?”
 Don’t forget that includes video as well!
 In fact, more than 70% of consumers surveyed still prefer watching videos to just reading the text.